 Egypt 21 7 44 6 6

 Egypt is even more distinct from this northeast group of Arabic nations.
-It is similar to some only in the lesser G and T haplogroups.
-The other five peoples are linked with a discernible family alignment.
+It is similar to some only in the lesser G and T Haplogroups.
+Aside from Lebanon, the other four peoples are linked with a discernible family alignment.

 Comparing the nations to the east of Egypt in the Arabian Peninsula.